pleiadev24/cellular-animation/README.md

 ```

+This repo consists of two scripts/implementations
-This script uses numpy, pygame, and matplotlib to create an interactive visualization of Conway's Game of Life.
+One uses numpy and matplotlib and other uses Pygame to create an interactive visualization of Conway's Game of Life.
 Enjoy exploring the mesmerizing patterns that emerge from these simple rules!

 ![output](https://github.com/rohinimohan14/cellular-animation/blob/main/cellular.png)